carlosedp/chisel-fpga-pinfinder/README.md

 This will generate the base files, `cd` into the generated directory (`./build/carlosedp_demo_pinfinder_0/storey_peak_stratixV-quartus`) in the machine Quartus is installed and run `make project`.
 Open the `carlosedp_demo_pinfinder_0.qpf` project for synthesize and PnR.
 Then program to the FPGA.

+The board can be programmed with the [JTAG to Quartus](https://github.com/j-marjanovic/jtag-quartus-ft232h) driver.